 The largest cities are Oslo, formerly Kristiania, Bergen, Trondheim, Tromsø and Stavanger.

 In the Norwegian language, there is no such thing as the word meters with an s at the end, therefore I use the word meter in the singular as well as in plural.

 Mardalfossen/Mardal Waterfall is the fourth largest waterfall in Norway, with a total drop of 1,696 ft (517 m) with individual descents of 974' and 722' each.
 It is located in Eikesdalen, Møre, and Romsdal, not far from where I was born and raised.

 A road with the name of Riksvei 9, will take you over the mountains to Mardalstjønna, also called Mardalsvatnet (Mardal Lake (left).
 Its water empties into and creates Mardalsfossen. (left)

 This road is closed in the winter due to heavy snowfall, but it opens in late spring every year.

 Fjords Along Norway's coast-line are fingers of water that snake into the countrysides, called fjords...

 It is said that Norway's fjords, with their sparkling blue water underneath dramatic, majestic, snow-capped mountains, are "God's Masterpieces of Nature".

 It's easy for tourists to travel in Norway because the entire country speaks English, and many speak 2 to 3 other languages, as well.
 If you need directions, you'll be pleased to discover how helpful and friendly the Norwegians are.

-For more Norway facts, come back to my site to learn more about this Scandinavian jewel.
+For more Norway facts, come back to my site to learn more about this beautiful Scandinavian Jewel.